These Days (Bon Jovi album)

 These Days (stylized as (these Days)) is the sixth studio album by American rock band Bon Jovi, released on June 27, 1995, by Mercury Records.
-This was the first album Bon Jovi released after the dismissal of original bassist Alec John Such, and their first album to be recorded officially as quartet (without an official bassist, but featured Hugh McDonald as a session/touring member on bass guitar).
+This was the first album Bon Jovi released after the dismissal of original bassist Alec John Such, and their first album to be recorded officially as a quartet (without an official bassist, but featuring Hugh McDonald as a session/touring member on bass guitar).
 The album, produced by Peter Collins, Jon Bon Jovi and Richie Sambora, is praised by many critics and fans as their best album.
 These Days is overall a darker album in contrast to the band's usual brand of feel-good, inspiring rock songs and love ballads.